 - 3. Inspect and clean all pump unit electrical connections every 12 months. - 4.
 Remove dirt and road debris from the leveling gear as needed. - 5.
-Leveling legs that stay in the extended position for long periods require protection from the elements. - Spray the exposed landing gear rod with a silicone lubricant every two to three (2-3) weeks. - If your RV is located in a salty environment, spray the rods with a silicone lubricant every seven (7) days.
+Leveling legs that stay in the extended position for long periods require protection from the elements. - Spray the exposed landing gear rod with a silicone lubricant every every three (3) months. - If your RV is located in a salty environment, spray the rods with a silicone lubricant every four to six (4-6) weeks.